makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * For SER models, only a few evaluations are available
   * Gorrostieta+ [17] found a decrease in CCC for females compared to males for arousal in MSP-Podcast (v1.3) of around .234 for their convolutional model
-    * individual fairness by estimating the influence of the speaker on the model performance
+  * individual fairness: the influence of the speaker on the performance
   * a known problem for other speaker verification models [42]

 # 3 Experimental setup: models, databases, and evaluation methods